finsberg/add-publications/README.md

 # Add publications

-This repository contains an action for creating new bib items for your academic page
+This repository contains an action for creating new bib items for your academic page.
+This is e.g used in https://github.com/finsberg/finsberg.github.io

 Example usage
 ```yml